 How OTIF Helps Drive Sales Growth at Walmart

 The OTIF application in Retail Link allows suppliers to see evidence of supply chain issues that are contributing to out-of-stocks or unnecessary inventory.
 With this visibility, suppliers can develop collaborative action plans and partner with their Walmart Supplier Solutions Manager to resolve those issues.

 Resolving root cause supports sales growth and reduces handling costs.
 It also frees up supplier resources from large amounts of exception management analysis and allows a more forward focus on modular, event, and seasonal planning.

 Suppliers needing the knowledge and tools to help with OTIF are just a click away from updated resources.
 The 8th & Walton OTIF class is available now.
 Click here for more information or to sign up.

 You don’t have to be in Northwest Arkansas to take a class: The 8th & Walton Merchandise Advisers are ready to come to you.
 “We teach in almost every major metro city,” Graham says,”We have teams in Canada, and we host webinars.
 Your team doesn’t have to travel to a class; they can take the class from their desks in your own offices.”

-Questions about classes, locations, arranging webinars, or general inquiries can be answered immediately through the 8th & Walton chat.
+Questions about advisory support, classes, locations, arranging webinars, or general inquiries can be answered immediately through the 8th & Walton chat.